opentx/lua-reference-guide/return_statement_syntax.md

 # Return Statement Syntax

 The return statment is the last statement in an OpenTX Lua script.
-It defines the functions that will be invoked when the script is run.
+It defines the input/output table values and functions that will be invoked when the script is run.

 Parameters *init*, *input* and *output* are optional.
 If a script doesn't use them, they can be omitted from return statement.